Book Your StayFind lodging in and around McDowell County for your vacation. Browse hotels, campsites, rentals, and more.

 Your Travel Guide To Little Switzerland, Lake James, Marion, Old Fort & Linville Falls

 Welcome to the Blue Ridge Traveler's Towns and Trails!
-With beautiful weather and endless opportunities for outdoor adventure, spring and summer are the perfect time to plan your next vacation to the Blue Ridge Mountains of western North Carolina.
+With cool mountain weather and brilliant fall foliage, autumn is the perfect time to plan your next vacation to the Blue Ridge Mountains of western North Carolina.

 Check out our guides to top local hiking trails and breathtaking waterfalls.
-Keep an eye open for native wildflowers as you hike, bike and explore the region.
-Take a drive on the scenic Blue Ridge Parkway, stopping to take pictures of mountain vistas and experiencing regional heritage at museums and historic attractions along the way.
-Or cool off at Lake James State Park where you’ll find fun for all ages including hiking, kayaking, biking and a swimming beach.
+Keep your eyes open for colorful fall leaves as you hike, bike and explore the region.
+Take a drive on the scenic Blue Ridge Parkway or along the backroads that crisscross Pisgah National Forest, stopping to take pictures of mountain vistas and experiencing regional heritage at museums and historic attractions along the way.
+Pick your own apples as you listen to the sounds of musicians picking banjos, and shop for unique gifts at a fall craft market.

 Step back in time and imagine life in the Blue Ridge during the late 19th and early 20th centuries when you stop by the Historic Carson House, Emerald Village Museum, and Mountain Gateway Museum.
 Each site interprets different pieces of our region's historic puzzle.